Lined Snake (Tropidoclonion lineatum)

 by Jeff LeClere

+Harmless to humans.
 This snake resembles a small, colorless garter snake.
-It is 8-10 inches long and is non venomous.
+The lined snake is 8 – 10 inches long.
 There is little variation in this species so identification is easy.
 There is a light (almost always white; rarely yellow) mid dorsal stripe.
 There is also a light lateral stripe on each side of the snake.
 Ground color is gray or brown and there are some dark dots between the dorsal and lateral stripes.
-The belly is plain white with two rows of bold, black half moons down the center.
+The belly is plain white with two rows of bold, black half-moons down the center.
 Sometimes there is a yellowish stripe over the moons, but they still retain their boldness.
 This characteristic is enough to distinguish it from all our other snakes.
 The scales are keeled and the anal plate is single.
-No other Iowa snake has a double row of black half moons down the belly.
+No other Iowa snake has a double row of black half-moons down the belly.

-No subspecies of Tropidoclonion lineatum are recognized any longer.
+No subspecies of the lined snake, Tropidoclonion lineatum, are recognized any longer.

 The lined snake is found in scattered populations in northwestern and throughout southern Iowa.
-Although not under any special protection in Iowa, we would like to hear of reports of this snake.
+We would like to hear of reports of this snake.

 Lined snakes are found in prairies, grasslands, pastures, woodland edges, and even city parks, city lots, cemeteries, and backyards.

 Lined snakes are secretive snakes hiding beneath debris during the day.
 They often hunt at night above ground when earthworms are present and easily captured.
 This snake is inoffensive and if it were to bite, it could do no damage at all.
-It breeds in the fall; this is why most specimens are found (by far!) during this time in Minnesota and Iowa.
-I have seen many roadkilled specimens in Cherokee County in October moving to their hibernaculums.
+It breeds in the fall; this is why most specimens are found during this time in Minnesota and Iowa.
+I have seen many road-killed specimens in Cherokee County in October moving to their hibernacula.
 In other states, they may also be quite common in the spring, however.
-The female gives birth to 5-10 young in autumn.
+The female gives birth to 5 – 10 young in autumn.
 They are three inches long at birth.
-Lined snakes hibernate deep in the rocky outcroppings.
+Lined snakes overwinter deep in rocky outcroppings or burrows.